Canning Tomato Juice

 How to make it with a juicer

-- Wash tomatoes well.
-Trim any bad spots off.
-Cut tomatoes in pieces that will fit in your juicer.
-No need to peel or remove the stem end.
+Wash tomatoes well, trim any bad spots, and cut them into pieces that fit your juicer.
+There is no need to peel or remove the stem end.

 How to make it with a food mill or sieve